botder/Samsung-Galaxy-Book4-Edge/README.md

     mkdir C:\Drivers
     ```

-    You can use any directory path, but be aware that every instructions from now on assumes the drivers can be found in `C:\Drivers`.
+    You can use any directory path, but be aware that every instruction from now on assumes that the drivers can be found in `C:\Drivers`.

 3. Export the drivers to that folder: